 Getting from Kashan to Isfahan

-From Kashan there are hourly buses to Isfahan which leave from the only bus terminal.
-The drive is around 2.5-3 hours and costs 500.000 IRR.
-You can buy your ticket in the bus with the driver – but remember to bring cash!
+From Kashan, there are hourly buses to Isfahan, which leave from the only bus terminal.
+The drive is around 2.5-3 hours and cost 500.000 IRR.
+You can buy your ticket in the bus from the driver – but remember to bring cash!

-Note: there are no buses from Kashan to Yazd!
-You can try to go to Fin Toll Station and wait for a bus that goes Tehran – Yazd.
+Note: There are no buses from Kashan to Yazd!
+You can try to go to Fin Toll Station and wait for a bus that goes to Tehran – Yazd.

 Day 6 to 9 Isfahan